 Here are some useful resources to enhance your Power BI learning:

-4. Power BI vs Tableau: what data sources can be used?
+What data sources can be used?

 Power BI and Tableau support multiple data sources; you can connect to external sources from both tools by import or live connection.